 Start here: you do not have to be a citizen

-SNAP is open to U.S. citizens and to a broad set of lawfully present non-citizens that the rules call "qualified" immigrants.
-A green-card holder, a refugee, an asylee, a survivor of trafficking, certain military families — all can be eligible.
-So the first thing to know is that "I'm not a citizen" is not, by itself, a reason you can't get SNAP.
-The real question is which immigration category you fall into, and below is the plain-language version.
-Keep in mind throughout that eligibility rules turn on precise legal status, and only your state office plus an immigration legal-aid provider can confirm your exact case — but the map below will tell you whether you're likely in the "probably yes" or "probably no" column.
+SNAP is open to U.S. citizens and to a specific set of lawfully present non-citizens.
+A 2025 federal law (the One Big Beautiful Bill Act, with the SNAP eligibility change effective July 4, 2025) narrowed that set, so who qualifies today is shorter than the list many older guides, and even some caseworkers, still repeat.
+The first thing to know is that "I'm not a citizen" is not, by itself, a reason you can't get SNAP.
+The second is that the immigration category you fall into matters more than it used to.
+Below is the current, plain-language version.
+Eligibility turns on precise legal status, and only your state office plus an immigration legal-aid provider can confirm your exact case.
+But this will tell you whether you're likely in the "probably yes" or "probably no" column.

 Which non-citizens can qualify

-- Lawful permanent residents (green-card holders) — generally after a 5-year wait (explained below), and immediately in several situations.
+- Lawful permanent residents (green-card holders), generally after a 5-year wait (explained below), with several exceptions that skip it.

 Who does not qualify